 To the north, beyond the level crossing, was Lairg Quarry, which was rail served.

 To the south of the station, on the east side of the line, is an oil siding, accessed from the former goods yard's headshunt.
 (Not presently in use, 2019.)
 There were two sidings, one has been lifted.
-The oil depot is on the site of a turntable, used to turn engines for local trains which terminated here.
+The oil depot is on the site of a turntable, used to turn engines for local trains which terminated here and cattle specials.

 A Highland Railway goods shed still stood until the early 2000s.